rolivieri/fabric-state-manager/README.md

 ```

 ### Steps
-1) Once you have cloned this repository, update your `GOPATH` environment variable so that it includes the absolute path to the root folder of this repository on your local file system.
+1) Once you have cloned this repository, you should update your `GOPATH` environment variable so that it includes the absolute path to the root folder of this repository on your local file system.
 For instance, after cloning this repo to my local file system, the following is the absolute path to the root folder: `/Users/olivieri/git/fabric-reset-world-state`.
 Therefore, my `GOPATH` environment variable was updated as follows:

 ```
 $ echo $GOPATH